 For each State and the Northern Territory (see navigation bar above) we are presenting maps showing impacts around Australia of sea level rise predicted for this century.
 Maps have been generated from Coastal Risk Australia's site which uses Google Earth Engine .

-These maps make (very painfully) clear what Australia has to lose from sea level rise, and how important it is both to take serious action to minimise the amount of human-caused climate change, and to take seriously the need to adapt to the climate change we are unable to avoid.
+These maps make shockingly clear one major aspect of what Australia has to lose from sea level rise, and how important it is both to take serious action to minimise the amount of human-caused climate change, and to take seriously the need to adapt to the climate change we are unable to avoid.